CompEpigen/DecompPipeline/vignettes/DeconvolutionProtocol.md

 ### Performing Deconvolution

-In this step, the actual deconvolution experiment is performed.
-There are different approaches, which are conceptually similar, yet different in their performance, running time and robustness.
-Among others, *EDec*, *RefFreeCellMix* from the *RefFreeEWAS* package and *MeDeCom* can be used to execute non-negative matrix factorization on your data.
-This will lead to two matrices, the proportions matrix of potential cell types (here referred to as LMCs) and the matrix of the latent methylation components (LMCs).
+12. Perform the deconvolution experiment.
+Use MeDeCom with a grid of values for the number of components (K) ranging from 2 to 15, which covers homogeneous to heterogeneous samples.
+Also, specify a grid for the regularization parameter (λ) from strong (0.01) to no regularization (0).
 We here focus on *MeDeCom* as the Deconvolution tool, although *DecompPipeline* also supports *RefFreeCellMix* and *EDec*.

 ```r